shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-17.md

         1. \*Update All\* should not be visible
     1. Multi dataset
         1. \*Update All\* should be visible
-        1. Within Find Products the metadata model now allows you to link directly to Target Visibility.

-            There is also a horizontal scroll bar to allow you to better access the data.
+        1. Within Find Products the metadata model now allows you to link directly to Target Visibility.There is also a horizontal scroll bar to allow you to better access the data.

 ## Fixes